HumerCode/Amazon-Marketing-Cloud-Insights-on-AWS/README.md

 Default region name [None]: Type a supported region for CodeCommit here, and then press Enter Default output format [None]: Type json here, and then press Enter
 ```

 Continue to the [How to Deploy](#how-to-deploy) Section in order to deploy this QuickStart.

+### Using AWS Cloud9

+1. Log in to the AWS account console using the Admin role and select an AWS region.
+We recommend choosing a mature region where most services are available (e.g. eu-west-1, us-east-1…)
+2. Navigate to AWS Lake Formation.
+If this is the first time you visit the page, you might be asked to add yourself as a Data Lake administrator which you can accept.
+Then, click on `Settings` on the left-hand side menu and make sure both boxes are unchecked before clicking save.
+3. Navigate to `Cloud9` in the AWS console.
+Set up a [Cloud9 Environment](https://docs.aws.amazon.com/cloud9/latest/user-guide/create-environment-main.html) in the same AWS region (t3.small or higher, Amazon Linux 2) and open the IDE
+4. Download the package, upload it to your Cloud9 instance, and unzip it

+Continue to the [How to Deploy](#how-to-deploy) Section in order to deploy this QuickStart.